rodolphe37/checkpoint4-circus/README.md

 -  ``` $ cd client```

-to going to our frontend folder, then do:
+to going to our frontend folder, then doing:

 -  ```  $ npm i``` or ``` $ npm install ```